What can I put in each bin? Garden organics bin (lime green lid)

 The City will be exploring options to potentially provide compost to our residents.
 Visit www.lovemykwinana.com/threebin and register to make sure you stay up to date.

-Avertas Energy located in Kwinana will not only process residential waste for energy recovery, but it will also produce ash by-products which are used internationally for construction materials, recovering over 6,000 tonnes per year of recyclable metals not normally recovered by other means.
+Waste to Energy (WtE) located in Kwinana will not only process residential waste for energy recovery, but it will also produce ash by-products which are used internationally for construction materials, recovering over 6,000 tonnes per year of recyclable metals not normally recovered by other means.
 Metallic materials from the waste feed will be recovered and recycled, while other by-products will be sorted out for reuse as construction materials.

 What happens if I do not use these bins correctly?
 What if my tenant places the wrong thing in the GO bin?
-If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive an infringement up to $350 in accordance with the Citys Waste Local Law and may also have your recycling and GO service removed if you repeatedly contaminate them.
+If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive an infringement up to $350 in accordance with the City Waste Local Law and may also have your recycling and GO service removed if you repeatedly contaminate them.

 The City’s emphasis is on educating the community.
 City officers will aim to give verbal or written advice about better practices rather than fines.
 Fines will generally only be given when repeated advice is not acted upon, or when dangerous/hazardous goods are placed out for collection that creates an unacceptable level of risk.
 We highly encourage you to reach out to us for support if needed.